Samba Yonga

-Samba Yonga is a Zambian journalist and media consultant.
-She has worked a long time as editor for Big Issue Zambia and has written for several other publications.
-Yonga is the founder of Ku-Atenga Media, a media consultancy firm and was named one of Destiny's "Power of 40" most influential women in Africa in 2017.
+Samba Yonga is a Zambian transnational communications expert, cultural curator, and media innovator with over 15 years of experience shaping narratives across Africa and internationally.
+She is the Managing Partner of Ku-Atenga Media and Co-Founder of the Women's History Museum of Zambia.
+Known for her work as editorial director of The Big Issue Zambia, she has contributed to several regional and international publications and has been recognised for her leadership in cultural diplomacy and communication strategy.
+In 2017, she was named one of Destiny magazine’s "Power of 40" most influential women in Africa.

 Career

 Samba Yonga first became interested in journalism after she won a prize for a short story she had written.
 She attended college and whilst there worked part-time for a local newspaper.
 After graduation Yonga found work developing ideas for TV and radio programmes.
 She was then appointed to run the relaunched Trendsetters youth magazine.
 Yonga has also written for Okay Africa magazine and The Guardian.
 Yonga was editorial director of The Big Issue Zambia magazine, which was launched by the International Network of Street Papers in 2007.
 The magazine was published in six countries and Yonga travelled frequently to visit these.

 Yonga established a media consultancy company, Ku-Atenga Media, from the word for "to create" in Luvale, her native language.
 Shortly afterwards, she left Zambia to study for a master's degree in global media and translation communication at the University of London.
 Upon her return, she began to expand Ku-Atenga, providing consultancy services on communications strategy.
 The company now carries out work for local and international clients, including the Zambian government, European Union and the United Nations.